Remarks on relative categoricity

 \section{Abstract}

-We make some elementary observations about relative categoricity and the Gaifman property.
+This paper is partly a survey with historical background and references, partly provides the opportunity to put in print some unpublished early work of mine, and partly has some new results.
 Precise definitions will be given below, but roughly speaking $T$ will be a complete theory in a countable language $L$ with a distinguished unary predicate $P$. $T$ is relatively categorical if any isomorphism between the $P$-parts of two models of $T$ lifts to an isomorphism between the two models.
-It was conjectured that if $T$ is relatively categorical then any model of $T^{P}$ (the relativization of $T$ to $P$) is the $P$-part of a model of $T$ (the Gaifman property).
+It was conjectured that if $T$ is relatively categorical then any model of $T^{P}$ (the relativization of $T$ to $P$) is the $P$-part of a model of $T$ (the Gaifman property, also called``existence").
 This remains open.
-Restricting the definition of relative categoricity to countable models of $T$, gives the notion of relative $(\omega, \omega)$-categoricity.
-And restricting to models whose $P$-part is countable gives the notion of relative $\omega$-categoricity.

-We observe that if $T$ is relatively $(\omega, \omega)$-categorical then any model of $T^{P}$ of cardinality $\leq \aleph_{1}$ is the $P$-part of a model of $T$.
-If, in addition, every model of $T$ is ``almost internal" (or ``$1$-coanalyzable") in the $P$-part, we show that $T$ is relatively categorical and has the Gaifman property.
+We identify a special case of relative categoricity, namely when $T$ is an ``almost internal cover" of $T^{P}$ and prove the Gaifman conjecture in this case.
+We introduce the notion of (full) $\omega$-stability over $P$ and show it implies the existence of constructible models over all ``complete" sets.
+We give an example of $T$ which is relatively categorical and an internal cover of $T^{P}$ but is not fully $\omega$-stable over $P$, fact not even fully stable over $P$ in the sense of \cite{Usvyatsov}.